Published on

 Instructions

-- In a large mixing bowl, whisk together the sweetened condensed milk, Skrewball peanut butter-flavored whiskey, and vanilla extract until fully combined.
+- In a large bowl, whisk together the sweetened condensed milk, Skrewball whiskey, and vanilla extract until smooth.

 Notes

-- To help keep your whipping cream very cold as you beat it, freeze your mixing bowl and beaters for 30 minutes before you begin.
+- Chill your mixing bowl and beaters for 30 minutes before whipping cream.

 - Be patient and ensure your whipping cream forms stiff peaks.
 This step is crucial for the texture of your ice cream.